 With over 11 miles of trails right within Seattle city limits, Discovery Park has a lot to explore.
 The Loop Trail is a great way to start off and see a whole bunch of incredible Northwest scenery.

 Driving directions: From downtown Seattle, go west on Denny Way.
 Bear right on to Elliott Ave.
 Elliott becomes 15th Avenue W. Follow 15th to the Dravus Street exit.
-At stoplight take a left onto Dravus.
-Take a right onto 20th Avenue W. 20th will become Gilman Ave W at 4 way stop.
+At the stoplight take a left onto Dravus.
+Take a right onto 20th Avenue W. 20th will become Gilman Ave W at 4-way stop.
 Gilman Ave W then becomes W Government Way.
 Follow W Government Way until you come to the East entrance of the Park (about 1/2 mile).
 W Government Way becomes Discovery Park Blvd inside the Park.